Understanding the Mechanisms of Epilepsy in mTORopathies (FCDII and TSC)

 Q&A with Dr. Angelique Bordey

-Was the resting membrane potential in the Rheb neurons normalized during your current-injection test?
+The resting membrane potential in the Rheb neurons, was it normalized during your current-injection test?

-Dr. Angelique Bordey: We held them at the resting potential and then injected current-injection.
+Dr. Bordey: Whether it was holding the cells at the resting membrane potential, which we did to inject.
+We held them at the resting potential and then injected current-injection.
 Like it would be more physiological condition.
 I’m not too sure it was a proper answer to the question, but I see it.
 They are depolarized compared to controls.

 Do you see HCN4 staining in all FCD-two patient samples or only in a subset of samples?

-Dr. Bordey: Yes, in all of them.
+Dr. Bordey: So far we saw in all of them.
+Yes, in all of them.
 We do not know the gene variance for these FCDs.
 As I know there are 30% or more FCDs that are due to mTOR gene variants, I don’t know which one we had.
 There were classic or FCD-two and I think we reported it in the paper.
 Some of them had a balloon cell and some did not.
 So type A and B.

-Do you see a translational path to treat people?
+Do you see a translational path, and I had the same question, do you see a translational path to treat people?

 Dr. Bordey: The answer is yes.
 So the beauty of the HCN4 is that it’s not in the cortex, at least in adults or young adults.
 So it is a perfect target for gene therapy.
-It is expressed during development.
-It has not been studied very much, but it is there, and after birth it decreases tremendously.
+It is expressed during development, it has not been studied very much, but it is there, and after birth it decreases tremendously.
 It’s expressed only in the thalamus, I think the amygdala and the cerebellum.
 So if targeting the cortex is a good gene therapy target, then can we use a drug?
-Presumably not because that would slow down the heart.
-The HCN4 is expressed in the heart and is important for their pacemaking activity.
-There are pacemaker channels, which also explain why they would maintain seizures, activity or cell firing.
+Presumably not because that would slow down the heart, the HCN4 is expressed in the heart and is important for their pacemaking activity, which I did not say, there are pacemaker channels, which also explain why they would maintain seizures, activity or cell firing.

 Can we consider antisense oligonucleotide?
 Possibly.
 I think there is a lot of development by companies with small SIRNA that can be delivered intrathecally and they will last for about six months.
 HCN4 may be a good target.
 I think we need to know what is the function of HCN4 in the thalamus, because we would not want to block it there.
 It may be in the hippocampus a little bit.
 So it would be worth trying.
 I think it’s important actually to try whether a systemic SIRNA injection for covering the brain would work and have no side effects.
 So this is a big question.
 It’s just easier than gene therapy to move towards clinical application.
 So those are the two alternatives I can think of.